OlivierSohn/hamazed/imj-base/README.md

   game graphics, by minimizing the amount of data sent to stdout.

 - The class DiscretelyInterpolable and its implementation on common data-types.

+- IO utilities to know which keys the user has pressed.